ibm-cloud-docs/vpc/vpn-policy-based-ingress-routing-integration-example.md

 {{site.data.keyword.attribute-definition-list}}

-# Example - Policy-based ingress routing integration
+# Policy-based ingress routing integration
 {: #vpn-policy-based-ingress-routing-integration-example}

 Policy-based VPN gateways can work with ingress routing to forward incoming VPC traffic (for example, traffic from {{site.data.keyword.tg_full}}) to a customer on-prem site by leveraging a VPN gateway.